Einundzwanzig-Podcast/einundzwanzig-portal/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [bt@affekt.de](mailto:bt@affekt.de).
+If you discover a security vulnerability within Laravel, please send an e-mail to Benjamin Takats via [bt@affekt.de](mailto:bt@affekt.de).
 All security vulnerabilities will be promptly addressed.

 ## License